Meet Jennifer

 Weaving is my passion, teaching is my gifting.
 I am continually fascinated at what the human spirit can create!

-Students range in age from 4 years to 97 years.
+My students range in age from 4 years to 97 years.
 Never too young, definitely never too old either!

 FAQs